 - High interest rates

 - No expensive government fees such as in other economic citizenship programs via real estate investment.

-- You get a passport with visa-free entry to South America and Southeast Asia.
+- You get a passport with visa-free entry to South America, Southeast Asia and much of Europe.

 - Turkey is an emerging economy – and there is no restriction against buying in a high-growth area such as Istanbul.